MisterRios/colemakDE/README.md

-The two files avaliable are a keyboard file for Mac, and an AutoHotKey remapper, which I use on Windows.
+The files avaliable are a keyboard file for Mac, an AutoHotKey remapper, which I use on Windows, and a xkb file for adding into/usr/share/X11/xkb/symbols/de in ubuntu.